zonemaster/zonemaster-backend/docs/API.md

 E.g. if [`LANGUAGE.locale`][LANGUAGE.locale] is "en_US en_UK sv_SE", all the valid *language tags*
 are "en_US", "en_UK", "sv_SE" and "sv".

-The use of `language tags` that include the country code is *deprecated*.
+The use of `language tags` that include the country code is *deprecated* (planned
+removal: v2023.1).

 #### Design